Mithinarri Gurruwiwi

 Mithinarri Gurruwiwi (c.1929–1976) was an Aboriginal Australian painter of the Gälpu clan of the Yolngu people of north-eastern Arnhem Land in the Northern Territory of Australia.
 His first name is sometimes spelt Midinari, Mitinari, or Mithinari.

-Biography
+He had a very successful career as an artist, with his works featured in many significant exhibitions and collections worldwide.
+He also became one of the painters of the famous 1962 Yirrkala Church Panels, which are now housed in the Buku-Larrnggay Museum.

+Early life

-Mithinarri Gurruwiwi was born in 1929 to the Galpu clan and the Dhuwa moiety of the Yolngu people, in the Blue Mud Bay area of North-east Arnhem Land.
+Mithinarri (also spelt Midinari, Mitinari, or Mithinari) Gurruwiwi was born in 1929 to the Galpu clan and the Dhuwa moiety of the Yolngu people, in the Blue Mud Bay area of North-east Arnhem Land.
 The Galpu clan is known to play the yidaki or didgeridoo.
 Besides Yirrkala, the Galpu clan also lives at Galiwinku, Goulburn Island, Gunyungarra, Gangan and Galupa.

-Mithinarri first learned to paint as a young man, receiving mentorship from a group of Dhuwa moiety artists that included notable artists like Larrtjannga Ganambarr and Wandjuk Marika.
+Gurruwiwi first learned to paint as a young man, receiving mentorship from a group of Dhuwa moiety artists that included notable artists like Larrtjannga Ganambarr and Wandjuk Marika.
 They were taught by Wandjuk's father, Mawalan Marika, a master bark painter, at Beach Camp in Yirrkala in Arnhem Land.
-Mithinarri was often characterised as an eccentric man.
-He usually camped slightly apart from the other members of his community though he would be often surrounded by his children.
-He also painted on the beach under a shade of palm fronds stuck into the sand.

-Mithinarri had a very successful career as an artist with his works featured in many significant exhibitions and collections worldwide.
-He also became one of the painters of the famous 1962 Yirrkala Church panels.
-Other members on the panel at the time included renowned artists like Mathaman Marika and his brother Mawalan Marika.
-The panels are now housed in the Buku-Larrnggay Museum.